 Traceability audit: an item from an invoice or from inventory will be traced back to the production record, the OPP, the ingredient purchase(s).
 This exercise will verify all ingredients, certificates, OPPs, lables, and corresponding purchase records form this product as declared.

 MASS BALANCE: The quantity of an ingredient in inventory plus the quantity purchased during a certain period less the amount used in production will be compared with the quantity in inventory.
 The same exercise will be done on the finished product made with that ingredient.
-The CFIA requires that one mass balance audit be done for each 10 ingredients purchased by the operation.
+The CFIA requires that at least one mass balance audit be done per enterprise.
 This exercise will verify that you are selling the amount produced and no more.